 This involves adding extra materials for the tailor in terms of canvasses, linen & linings amongst other materials.
 These are all used in the inside construction and help create the unique steed silhouette.

 The garment is assigned to a particular highly skilled, Savile Row tailor where it is tailored by hand and prepared for the first fitting.
 That tailor will then stay with the customer during their time at Steed, thus giving consistency to the look and feel of all the customers future garments.

 At this stage we will make any alterations that may be needed, taking into account the customers posture.
-However you do find as soon as you place a customer in a mirror they stand upright and unatural so we generally get chatting and make them feel more comfortable and relax before starting the process of looking at what alterations may be needed.
+However you do find as soon as you place a customer in a mirror they stand upright and unnatural so we generally get chatting and make them feel more comfortable and relax before starting the process of looking at what alterations may be needed.

-Typical alterations made here are just a slight nip in the waist to give a bit more waist suprression or "snap", sleeve length and to narrow the shoulders slightly.
+Typical alterations made here are just a slight nip in the waist to give a bit more waist suppression or "snap", sleeve length and to narrow the shoulders slightly.
 Our shoulders always come up on the wider side of things as it is much easier to work backwards and gives both us and the customer a better visual idea as to how the finished garment will look.